CapKenR/blog/dns-and-ca-integrations-for-k8s/dns-and-ca-integrations-for-k8s.md

 2. Configure DNS records corresponding to Kubernetes ingress resources to point to the load balancer IP/hostname found in step 1
 ```

+We can ignore the notes above as we will use ExternalDNS to automate this process for us.

 ## Install an application